jaketae/param-share-transformer/README.md

 ## Usage

 You can check which layer is being used in each forward pass by toggling the `verbose` argument in the forward pass.
+By default `verbose` is set to `False`.

 ### Cycle Reverse